-The SkyGrid layer control ( ) is available from the Sky Plot Window, and plots an additional axis grid on the celestial sphere.
+The SkyGrid layer control (SkyGrid layer c

+axis grid on the celestial sphere.
 This can be overlaid on the default sky axis grid so that axes for multiple sky coordinate systems are simultaneously visible.
-You can add one of these controls to the SkyPlot stack by using the Add SkyGrid Control ( ) button in the control panel toolbar, or the corresponding item in the Layers menu.
+You can add one of these controls to the SkyPlot stack by using the Add SkyGrid Control ( the corresponding item in the Layers menu.